Best Google Charts Alternatives (2026)

 Developer Dependency

-A content editor inherits the JavaScript integration from an engineer who has left the team.
+You inherit the JavaScript integration from an engineer who has left.
 The spreadsheet still updates.
 The chart still renders.
-The editor cannot change the title, swap a color, add an annotation, or check whether the chart still matches the Sheet.
+You cannot change the title, swap a color, add an annotation, or check whether the chart still matches the Sheet.

 Developer dependency measures whether the content team can operate the chart without engineering.
 Google Sheets Publish-to-Web is the only Google Charts surface that passes.
-The JavaScript library fails.
-Chart.js, Highcharts, and D3.js also fail.
+Chart.js, Highcharts, and D3.js fail.
 Datawrapper and Flourish pass.

 Lifecycle After Publish